Skip to main content

 Can I substitute mini chocolate chips in the batter?

-Yes!
-Regular chocolate chips or chopped chocolate bars work well too.
+Yes.
+Regular chocolate chips or chopped chocolate bars work well in these fudgy brownies too.

 How should I store glazed brownies?

-Keep them in an airtight container at room temperature for up to 3 days.
-Refrigeration can soften the glaze.
+Keep brownies in an airtight container at room temperature for up to 3 days.
+Refrigerating immediately after glazing may soften or dull the glossy finish.

 If you’re a true chocolate fan, you won’t want to miss my decadent Brooklyn Blackout Cake or the irresistible Chocolate Cinnamon Rolls.
 Enjoy!